wh-alice/mig_visualstudio/vs/modeling/calculated-and-custom-storage-properties.md

 ##  <a name="setters"></a> Transactions and Custom Setters
  In the Set method of Custom Storage property, you do not have to open a transaction, because the method is usually called inside an active transaction.

  However, the Set method might also be called if the user invokes Undo or Redo, or if a transaction is being rolled back.
-When <xref:Microsoft.VisualStudio.Modeling.Store.InUndoRedoOrRollback*> is true, your Set method should behave as follows:
+When <xref:Microsoft.VisualStudio.Modeling.Store.InUndoRedoOrRollback%2A> is true, your Set method should behave as follows:

 -   It should not make changes in the store, such as assigning values to other domain properties.
 The undo manager will set their values.